-11. FINANCIAL INSTRUMENTS, MANAGEMENT OF CAPITAL AND FINANCIAL RISK
+12. FINANCIAL INSTRUMENTS, MANAGEMENT OF CAPITAL AND FINANCIAL RISK

-All financial instruments are included on the Company's statement of financial position and classified and measured at either fair value or amortized cost.
+All financial instruments are included on the Company's balance sheet and measured at either fair value or amortized cost.

-The Company's financial assets consist of cash and cash equivalents and amounts receivable, which are classified and measured at amortized cost.
+The Company's financial assets consist of cash and cash equivalents and amounts receivable, which are designated as loans and receivables and measured at amortized cost.

-The Company's financial liabilities consist of accounts payable and accrued liabilities and due to related parties, which are classified and measured at amortized cost.
+The Company's financial liabilities consist of accounts payable and accrued liabilities and due to related parties, which are designated as other financial liabilities and measured at amortized cost.